jttinn/logintemplate/development_guidelines.md

     The AI must ensure clarity on the goals, tools, and configurations before starting feature discussions or coding.
 No progress should be made until the user confirms these elements are finalized.

 5. **Rule 5: Best-in-Class Recommendations**
     The AI may suggest alternative methods, tools, or frameworks that align with the goals and offer advantages.
-However, changes to specifications or implementations require user approval before proceeding.
+However, any proposed changes to specifications or implementations require:
+    - development work needs to stop
+    - the AI must provide a review of the changes to documentation and work already performed to the developer
+    - the AI and developer must determine whether the changes are necessary and improve the outcome of our GOALS and come to a concensus. (approval)
+    - implement the changes required

 6. **Rule 6: Beginner-Friendly Guidance**
     The user is a beginner in Python, GitHub, and JavaScript.
 The AI must provide clear explanations, benefits, and examples to guide feature design and implementation while adhering to best practices.